 Access to an exciting array of Professional Development Seminars.
 You will be expected to attend at least 5 of these sessions over the course of your summer, which will generally be held at 12noon.
 They will include sessions like: Networking and Creating Connections, Public Speaking and Presentation Skills, Technical Skills for Research (SQL, Python, R workshops), How to Attend a Conference, Library Research Fair, Research Ethics, How to Develop an Elevator Pitch, Making a Research Poster, and more!

 Participate in cutting-edge research in a variety of fields, gain an understanding of the research process, and develop a one-on-one relationship with a Penn faculty member.

 Experience the triumphs and challenges of advanced research, while honing your analytical skills and providing you with deeper knowledge of your field

 Before PURM funds are disbursed, students are required to work with their faculty mentor to complete and submit to CURF our Research Experience Checklist and Waiver of Liability.

-Since PURM students will be considered full-time employees of Penn during their 10 week PURM experience, you may not have any other employment at Penn during these 10 weeks (The specific dates of your experience should be worked out with your mentor, but they must occur during the summer of 2018).
+Since PURM students will be engaged with their research full-time during their 10 week PURM experience, you may not have any other employment at Penn during these 10 weeks (The specific dates of your experience should be worked out with your mentor, but they must occur during the summer).

 At the conclusion of your PURM experience, each student must submit a brief summary (250-500 words) of your experience in conversational and accessible language (suitable for posting on the CURF website) that briefly describes: